 We continue to represent Financial Institution Service Corporation ("FISC") located at 500 Pavilion Road, West Monroe, Louisiana 71292.
 FISC provides data processing and other support services to financial institutions, primarily in Louisiana and surrounding states.
-We write to supplemental our previous notice to your office which was provided on or about September 22, 2023, regarding the MOVEit Transfer event that may have affected the security of certain personal information relating to Maine residents.
-This supplemental notice relates to approximately ninety-seven (97) additional Maine residents whose information FISC was processing on behalf of one of its member financial institutions: Crescent Bank.
+We write to supplement our previous notices to your office, which were provided on or about September 22, 2023, and September 28, 2023, regarding the MOVEit Transfer event that may have affected the security of certain personal information relating to Maine residents.
+This supplemental notice relates to approximately ten (10) additional Maine residents whose information FISC was processing on behalf of certain financial institutions, including: Bank of Abbeville and Trust Company, Citizens Bank and Trust, Citizens National Bank, Franklin State Bank, Citizens Bank & Trust Co. of Vivian, LA, Basile State Bank, and Cross Keys Bank.
 This notice may be further supplemented if significant new facts are learned subsequent to its submission.
 By providing this notice, FISC does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.